 Why Register Your Business Name?

-Legal Compliance: If you’re using a trade name or operating name, it must be registered.
+- Legal Compliance: If you are using a trade name or operating name, it must be registered.
 Failing to do so can result in fines or legal issues.

 How to Register Your Business Name in Ontario